timar07/timar07/README.md

 - 👋 Hi, I’m @timar07
 - 👀 I’m interested in Computer Science and Programming Languages Design
-- 🌱 I’m currently learning C programming language
+- 🌱 I’m currently learning Rust programming language
-- 🐥 I'm newbie here

 <!---
 timar07/timar07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.